n2ygk/puppet-pingfederate/notes.md

 - oauth/authenticationPolicyContractMappings
   scope descriptions might not be needed... this one requires the 'id' assigned to the authenticationPolicyContracts/{id} to be added.
 This requires pulling it from somewhere....
-- oauth/clients
-  these will be dynamically added by the pf-ws/rest/oauth/clients API.
 - oauth/idpAdapterMappings
-- oauth/openIdConnect/settings
-- oauth/openIdConnect/policies
 - authenticationSelectors/descriptors
   Seems connected to the scopes in oauth/authServerSettings
-- keyPairs
-  Probably don't need to tweak these.